adamngaila/HotBando_Wakala/README.md

 #### Security Vulnerabilities

-If you discover a security vulnerability within MauzoSheet, please send an e-mail to Dustan Mbaga via [adamngaila@gmail .com](mailto:dustan@mauzosheet.com).
+If you discover a security vulnerability within MauzoSheet, please send an e-mail to Adam Mwangaila via [adamngaila@gmail .com](mailto:dustan@mauzosheet.com).
 All security vulnerabilities will be promptly addressed.

 #### Owners